Artificial electrode interfaces enable stable operation of freestanding anodes for high-performance flexible lithium ion batteries†

-High-performance flexible lithium-ion batteries are leading candidates as power sources of wearable and foldable electronics.
+High-performance flexible lithium-ion batteries are leading candidates for power sources of wearable and foldable electronics.
 As a result, it is vital to design freestanding electrodes with high capacity and stability.
-Herein, we develop a novel strategy to significantly improve the performance of freestanding electrodes by artificially introducing an ultrathin but robust interface based on polyacrylamide/gelatin gel with excellent mechanical durability and ionic conductivity.
+Herein, we develop a novel strategy to significantly improve the performance of freestanding anodes by artificially introducing an ultrathin but robust interface based on polyacrylamide/gelatin gel with excellent mechanical durability and ionic conductivity.
 The artificial interface suppresses the formation of a thick solid electrolyte interface, facilitates charge transfer processes and strengthens the integrity of the electrode.
-Benefited from these merits, our freestanding anode made of nano/microstructured NiFe2O4–CNTs composite reaches a high capacity of 612 mAh g−1 based on the total mass of the electrode, which further enables a stable output capacity of 140 mAh g−1 over 1000 charge/discharge cycles for a full battery using commercial LiMn2O4 as the cathode material.
-Meanwhile, excellent rate performance of the freestanding anode guarantees high energy output up to 255 Wh kg−1 at a high power density of 12000 W kg−1 for the full battery.
-Moreover, the intrinsic flexibility of the freestanding electrodes enables the fabrication of a flexible lithium-ion battery, which performances highly stable even under harsh mechanical deformation.
-This work guides a new perspective to fabricate next-generation flexible batteries with high energy density and excellent stability, further advancing the development of foldable and wearable electronics toward practical applications.
+Benefitting from these merits, our freestanding anode made of the nano/microstructured NiFe2O4–CNTs composite achieves a high capacity of 612 mA h g−1 based on the total mass of the electrode.
+The high-performance freestanding anode further enables a stable output capacity of 140 mA h g−1 over 1000 charge/discharge cycles for a full battery using commercial LiMn2O4 as the cathode material.
+Meanwhile, the excellent rate performance of the freestanding anode guarantees high energy output up to 255 W h kg−1 at a high power density of 12 000 W kg−1 for the full battery.
+Moreover, the intrinsic flexibility of the freestanding electrodes enables the fabrication of a flexible lithium-ion battery, which is highly stable even under harsh mechanical deformation.
+This work provides a new perspective to fabricate next-generation flexible batteries with high energy density and excellent stability, further advancing the development of foldable and wearable electronics toward practical applications.